 To build good credit, you need to do two things.
 First, you need to establish a pattern of responsible credit use.
 Second, you need to avoid doing anything that disrupts or contradicts that pattern.
 Debit cards can’t help you with the first.
 They can help you with the second.

 Are you aware, for instance, that repeatedly using over 30% of your available credit can harm your credit score?
 Responsible use of credit doesn’t mean regularly maxing out your cards.
 Oddly enough, using less than a third of the credit you’ve been granted is best for building credit.

 Need to buy something that costs more than 30% of your credit card’s available balance?
-Unless you can get your credit limit tripled, you’d best use your debit card.
+Unless you can get your credit limit increased to triple the price, you’d best use your debit card.
 Don’t have enough money in your linked account to cover the purchase?
 If you can’t put it off till you have more money, consider splitting your payment.
 Put what you can on your debit card, then pay the rest with credit.

 Deep dive: Credit utilization ratio